nlp-unibuc/clpsych24-task/README.md

 Requires matching the tokenized features from our tf-idf extractor to the text.
 For highlight selection, we test:

-- **option 3.1** - highlights consisting of a context window of 14 words before and after each matched feature, not exceeding the sentence boundary
+- **3.1 context window** - highlights consisting of a context window of 14 words before and after each matched feature, not exceeding the sentence boundary
-- ** option 3.2** - highlights consisting of entire sentences where important features are discovered in the original text
+- **3.2 entire sentences** - highlights consisting of entire sentences where important features are discovered in the original text

 #### 4. Summarization